jl-n/open-projection/notes.md

 - Refactor map components into a map folder DONE
 - Make download aspect ratio match projected map DONE
 - Ensure text is sized reasonably at all map sizes DONE

-- Checkbox for graticules
+- Checkbox for graticules DONE
-- Checkbox for labels
+- Checkbox for labels DONE

+- Refactor everything into styled components or 'emotion'
 - Question mark popup for the "about this project"

 #Maybe for the future: